One of the most confusing things about our tax code is the Alternative Minimum Tax (AMT).

 Until you actually fill out the tax forms, you really don’t have an idea of whether or not you owe under Alternative Minimum Tax rules.
-In many cases, having an accountant or tax professional determine your taxes for you can be a big help, since it can be tedious and time consuming to do your taxes twice.
+In many cases, having an accountant or tax professional determine your taxes for you can be a big help, since it can be tedious and time-consuming to do your taxes twice.

-You should also realize there are some things which actually increase the chances you will owe the AMT.
+You should also realize there are some things that actually increase the chances you will owe the AMT.
 Taking a large amount of personal exemptions and piling on certain deductions, can increase your AMT liability as compared to your “normal” tax liability.

-There are a deductions which aren’t allowed under the AMT, such as property taxes up to a certain amount, and even the standard deduction and credits.
+There are deductions that aren’t allowed under the AMT, such as property taxes up to a certain amount, and even the standard deduction and credits.
 If you are claiming these deductions and credits, and they are disallowed under the AMT, it is possible the difference is great enough to trigger extra taxes for you.

 The AMT disallows any state and local tax deductions as well as dependent exemptions.
 This means certain groups of people are more susceptible to paying the AMT than others.

 If you have children and you live in a high-tax state, then you’re much more likely to pay these additional taxes compared to a single person or a family in one of the lower-tax states.